Don’t Risk Your Degree: Why College Students Need Health Insurance

 Also, consider that the job you get may not offer you health insurance, or there may be a waiting period before such coverage would begin.
 You are at risk during this waiting period and anytime you are in a job that does not offer health insurance coverage to employees.

-Short term health insurance can be a good answer for you in this kind of situation, by providing you coverage for the period of time that you need, at an affordable cost to you.
+Short term health insurance can be an alternative answer for you in this kind of situation, by providing you coverage for the period of time that you need, at an affordable cost to you.
 And, you can generally get coverage quickly, to start when you need it.

 QUESTION: Does this short term health insurance meet my individual insurance mandate, as part of the Affordable Care Act?